torvalds/linux/Documentation/driver-api/md/md-cluster.rst

  it is bound to the array and, if that succeeds, add_new_disk_finish() is called the device is fully added.

- When a device is added in acknowledgement to a previous request, or when the device is declared "unavailable", new_disk_ack() is called.
+ When a device is added in ackyeswledgement to a previous request, or when the device is declared "unavailable", new_disk_ack() is called.